-(iii) Upon passing of Tariff Orders for the respective years by the Hon'ble PSERC, the PSPCL had been circulating the same vide various circulars including CC Nos.
-24/2019 and 27/2020.
-A perusal of the same will reveal that "Fixed Charges" for the LS Category (to which Complainant belongs) have been clearly and categorically specified, which can be levied on the sanctioned Contract Demand.
-The monthly bills raised against the complainant were strictly as per the Tariff fixed from time to time keeping in view the CD of the complainant.
-There was no provision in either the tariff order or such Commercial Circulars providing of levy of Fixed Charges on the basis of Contract Demand mentioned in the draft cluster agreement.
-Accordingly, the Fixed Charges can be recovered only on the basis of individual sanctioned Contract Demand and not beyond it.
+the Hon'ble PSERC, the PSPCL had been circulating the same vide various circulars including CC Nos.
+24/2019 and27/2020.

+A perusal of the same will reveal that "Fixed Charges" for the LS Category (to which Complainant belongs) had been clearly and categorically specified, which can be levied on the sanctioned contract demand.
+The monthly bills raised against the complainant are strictly as per the Tariffs fixed from time to time, keeping in view the CD of the complainant.
+There was no provision in either the tariff orders or such commercial circulars providing of levy of fixed charges on the basis of contract demand mentioned in the draft cluster agreement.

+Accordingly, the fixed charges can be recovered only on the basis of individual sanctioned contract demand and not beyond it.

-- B. Whether Chief Engineer/ Commercial has any power/ jurisdiction to issue letter/ instruction having retrospective effect, that too in respect of tariff issues. - (i) As mentioned above, charges can be recovered from any consumer in accordance with tariff order issued from time to time.
-No officer of the Distribution Licensee (PSPCL), howsoever high he may be, has power or authority to issue any instructions relating to tariff issues.
-Such instructions either in the form of Regulations or instructions manual having any adverse effect as far as tariff/ charges are concerned can only and only be issued by the PSERC. - (ii) In a most arbitrary manner, the concerned AEE and/or Audit Branch had levied impugned charges with retrospective effect from February, 2018 on the basis of letter dated 28.06.2021.
+- (B) Whether Chief Engineer/ Commercial has any power/ jurisdiction to issue letter/ instruction having retrospective effect, that too in respect of tariff issues. - (i) As mentioned above, charges can be recovered from any consumer in accordance with tariff orders issued from time to time.
+No officer of Distribution Licensee (PSPCL), howsoever high he may be, has power or authority to issue any instructions relating to tariff issues.
+Such instructions either in the form of regulations or instructions manual having any adverse effect as far as tariffs/ charges are concerned can only be issued by the PSERC. - (ii) In a most arbitrary manner, the concerned AEE and/or Audit Branch had levied impugned charges with retrospective effect from February, 2018 on the basis of letter dated 28.06.2021.
 Such a course was not permissible in law.
-At the most, the CE/Commercial can issue instructions to all concerned that in case of Cluster Sub Station, while enhancing or reducing Contract
+At the most the CE/Commercial can issue instructions to all concerned that in case of Cluster Sub Station, while enhancing or reducing contract demand of a member of Cluster Sub Station, such may be